-Chad’s population continuously grows due to the country’s high fertility rate and large youth cohort.
-More than 65 percent of the populace is under the age of 25, although the mortality rate is high and life expectancy is low.
-Diseases in Chad caused the world’s third highest maternal mortality rate.
-According to UNICEF, 33 percent of children between 12-23 months are not vaccinated against childhood diseases.
+Chad’s population continuously grows due to the country’s high fertility rate and a large youth cohort.
+More than 65% of the populace is under the age of 25, although the mortality rate is high and life expectancy is low.
+Diseases in Chad caused the world’s third-highest maternal mortality rate.
+According to UNICEF, 33% of children between 12-23 months are not vaccinated against childhood diseases.

 The government of Chad officially declared a cholera epidemic on August 30, 2010.
 In January 2011, the number of cases started to increase again and during September, 4,410 cases and 83 deaths were reported.
 The high mortality rate appeared due to the weakness of the monitoring system, the lack of appropriate health strategies and of access to health services for patients and the poor quality of existing health services.

 As with some other diseases in Chad, cholera appears during the rainy season in the regions surrounding the Lac Chad.
 In 2014, 172 cases of cholera were notified in the regions of Lac, Mayo Kebbi and N’Djamena.
 In 2016, no cases were notified.
-Given the low levels of access to a sustainable water source (only 52 percent of Chad’s population have access) and improved sanitation (12 percent), it is likely to be a continuous problem.
+Given the low levels of access to a sustainable water source (only 52% of Chad’s population have access) and improved sanitation (12%), it is likely to be a continuous problem.

 In 2016, more than a million cases of malaria were notified among other diseases in Chad.
 UNICEF and the World Health Organization have launched a distribution of bed nets, medicines, malnutrition treatment for children under five and stimulated prenatal services such as vaccination and preventive malaria treatment.